RepairKnowledge

 Clinical Implications for Revision Patients

 For patients who have survived a vascular occlusion event, the aftermath often involves tissue damage that requires careful management — and an understanding of what caused the event in the first place.
 At FILLER REVISION, we see patients dealing with post-occlusion scarring, residual filler that contributed to the vascular compromise, and the anxiety of knowing filler remains near critical vessels.
-Ultrasound-guided assessment can identify remaining filler deposits in relation to the vascular anatomy, helping determine whether residual material poses ongoing risk and whether removal is advisable.
+Ultrasound (Ultrasonography)-guided assessment can identify remaining filler deposits in relation to the vascular anatomy, helping determine whether residual material poses ongoing risk and whether removal is advisable.
 For patients considering future injectable treatments after a vascular event, this imaging-based understanding of their anatomy is essential for making safe decisions.

 Special Area Risks